-Key Stage I and 2
+Key Stage 1 and 2

-As children progress into Key Stage I, pupils will participate in whole class reading through the form of VIPERS and Book Talk 4 times a week - this may also incorporate phonics skills and reading of 'tricky words'.
+As children progress into Key Stage 1, pupils will participate in whole class reading through the form of VIPERS 3 times a week - this may also incorporate phonics skills and reading of 'tricky words'.
+Year 1 begin the year focusing on phonics, introducing VIPERS later in the year.
 They will develop the skills of reading with fluency whilst also beginning to understand the process of comprehension.
-Lessons in Year I for the start of the year will focus on whole class discussions and whiteboard work, moving towards more formal recording as the year progresses.

-The explicit teaching of reading occurs 4 times a week for 30 minutes in Key Stage 2.
+The explicit teaching of reading occurs 3 times a week for 30 minutes in Key Stage 2.
 During this time, children are taught specific reading skills based on VIPERS.
 They have the opportunity to discuss the use of language, widen their vocabulary and develop their levels of comprehension.
 Lessons are based on good quality literature with a focus on developing answers to reading questions.